aws-samples/amazon-aurora-labs-for-mysql/docs/ML/Overview/index.md

 # Machine Learning on Amazon Aurora

 Machine Learning integration with Amazon aurora currently supports Comprehend and Sagemaker.
-We will follow steps in this lab to create and run functions that will seemlessly and securly call Comprehend and Sagemaker in the background.
+We will follow steps in this lab to create and run functions that will seamlessly and securely call Comprehend and Sagemaker in the background.

-## Pre-requisits
+## Pre-requisites
-Before running the lab make sure you have met the followin pre-requisits.
+Before running the lab make sure you have met the following pre-requisites.

 * [Deploy Environment](/prereqs/environment/)
 * [Connect to the Session Manager Workstation](/prereqs/connect/)